30 Centralized Task Management Statistics That Prove Why Unified Systems Win

 19. Deployments support API-level integration for automation

-The majority of task management deployments, representing 64% of implementations, include API connectivity for integration with other business systems.
-This integration capability has become table stakes for enterprise adoption.
+Most task management deployments, 64% of implementations, ship with API connectivity for hooking into other business systems.
+For enterprise buyers, that capability is now table stakes.

 20. Cloud-based deployments dominate the market

-Cloud deployment dominates with 79% market share, enabling real-time synchronization across devices and locations.
-Cloud architecture also facilitates the integrations modern teams require to connect their entire tech stack.
+Cloud deployment dominates with 79% market share, which makes real-time synchronization across devices and locations possible.
+Cloud architecture also smooths the integrations modern teams rely on to connect their entire tech stack.

 21. Organizations rapidly transition to cloud-based platforms

-The migration to cloud accelerated with 87,000 organizations making the switch in a single year.
-Organizations choosing platforms with open architecture like Model Context Protocol (MCP) support gain the flexibility to connect any tool, including custom internal systems.
+The move to cloud picked up speed, with 87,000 organizations making the switch in a single year.
+Pick a platform with open architecture like Model Context Protocol (MCP) support and you get the flexibility to connect any tool, including custom internal systems.
 The integrations hub at this+that supports MCP for connecting to any API.

 22. Distributed workflows require task management features

-The distributed workforce reality means 185 million users need platforms that work seamlessly across locations and time zones.
-Open architecture ensures these users can connect their preferred tools while maintaining centralized task visibility.
+With the workforce now spread out, 185 million users need platforms that hold up across locations and time zones.
+Open architecture lets those users connect their preferred tools and still keep task visibility in one central place.

 Measuring Productivity Gains: How Centralized Systems Drive Efficiency